gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 Service workers are perhaps the most exciting technology that's come to the web in the past several years.
 It makes possible (finally!) sophisticated client caching plus true offline support.
-I've added excellent support to Gatsby for Service Workers and a great offline experience.
+We've added excellent support to Gatsby for Service Workers and a great offline experience.
 If you're using Chrome or Firefox, this site loads and works offline! *Service workers make your site much more resilient